Pyramid of the Moon: Burials

 Lastly, burial six occurred within a similar time frame to burial three which coincided with the building of structure five around 300 A.D.
 There was a total of twelve skeletons found within this chamber and they all had their hands bound, once again suggesting that they were sacrificial victims.
 Two skeletons stood out as possibly being higher up in status, while the other ten were decapitated and seemed to be thrown about at random.
 Adding to this there were fragments of about 43 animals.

 Given the contents of these burials, Archaeologists, Leonardo Lopez Lujan and Saburo Sugiyama have theorized that they are possible cosmograms, representations of the heavens which were carefully laid out by priests according to predetermined patterns.
 Archaeologists also have concluded that human sacrifice to sanctify buildings was common throughout Mesoamerican time and geography[8].
 In Teotihuacan, the preferred victims were sub-adult and adult males who were not from Teotihuacan, which differs from other structures at Teotihuacan.
 This could suggest that many of the sacrificial victims found at the Pyramid of the Moon were war captives.
 The animals used in the burials were all carefully selected, they included felines, canids, birds of prey, and rattlesnakes, all of which are carnivorous and can be associated with warfare[8].
-Adding to this Siguyama has suggested heavily that sacrifice and large-scale construction correlate directly to the growth of state and military power.
+Adding to this Sugiyama has suggested heavily that sacrifice and large-scale construction correlate directly to the growth of state and military power.